AnimeNL/volunteer-portal-api/api/content/gophers.team/registration/2022-regular/index.md

 Gophers are the largest, and possibly the most important group of volunteers during the [AnimeCon 2022](https://animecon.nl) festival, which will be taking place in Rijswijk in June.
-Together with the rest of the team, you'll be responsible for delivering an incredible experience to all our visitors by helping them our directly, as well as behind the scenes.
+Together with the rest of the team, you'll be responsible for delivering an incredible experience to all our visitors by helping them out directly, as well as behind the scenes.

 Check out this page for more information, the perks and expectations, and to apply straight away!

 ## What is expected of you?

   * You're able to be present at the [Broodfabriek](https://de-broodfabriek.nl/) in Rijswijk from 11:30am on Friday, all the way to 8pm on Sunday.
-(TBA: June 3-5 _or_ June 10-12)
+(June 10-12)

   * You're able to help us out with about 12 hours of shifts during the festival.
 Any events that you _really_ want to attend as a visitor will of course be taken into account.